Five Advantages of Scenario-Based Forecasting

 Most forecasts still land on a single number.

-It appears precise.
-Business rarely behaves that way.
+It appears precise, but business rarely behaves that way.

 Deals slip.
 Costs shift.
 One-off events distort the trend.
 When everything is blended into a single output, it becomes difficult to distinguish what came from the data and what came from judgement.